 Your mentorship experience will unfold in five phases:

 1. Application.
 The first step is to complete our detailed application form.
 Tell us as much about yourself as you can so we can do our best to find you a great “match.”

 2. Matching.
 We’ll evaluate your application and try to match you with an appropriate MTA alumni mentor.
 Please note that we depend on the availability of suitable “matching’”alumni, so while we do our best, we can’t guarantee that we will be able to match all applicants with a mentor.

 3. Training.
 As a MTA mentee, you’ll be expected to conduct yourself professionally and to plan for productive meetings with your mentor.
 An interactive workshop will prepare you to identify objectives and to make the most of your mentorship opportunity.

 4. Regular meetings, with periodic check-ins.
 From late September to the end of March, we expect you to meet regularly (at least once a month) with your mentor, in person or virtually.
-You’ll also check in with the program leader by e-mail on up to three scheduled dates to reflect on what you’ve been learning and share your thoughts with others in the program.
+You’ll also check in with other mentees to reflect on what you’ve been learning.
 At least once during the program, you’ll meet with other mentees for an in-person reflection session.

-5. In-person group debrief.
-At the end of the program, you’ll gather with other mentees to compare notes on your experiences and consider the next steps along your personal career journey.
-At this meeting, you may decide to continue with some form of relationship with your mentor, or you may decide to graciously say ‘thanks and good bye’.
+5. Conclusion.
+Your formal mentorship will end in April 2019.
+At your final meeting, you and your mentor may decide to continue with some form of relationship, or you may decide to graciously say ‘thanks and good bye’.
 As is the case throughout the program, it’s up to you and your mentor to determine what works best for the two of you.